PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 * an optional metadata for the pairwise relation
 * an optional flag to replace, rather than (default) augment and overwrite, any existing metadata for the pairwise relation.

 Its operation retrieves a local ``DIDInfo`` (:ref:`did-info`) and verification key corresponding to the input local DID, or creates a new one if the caller does not specify such.
 It assembles the remote and local DIDs and verification keys into a ``PairwiseInfo`` (:ref:`pairwise-info`), plus metadata passed in to replace or augment and overwrite any existing such metadata as the flag directs.
 The operation canonicalizes metadata to indy-sdk ``non_secrets`` API tags (marking them for unencrypted storage as per :ref:`canon-util`) and adds remote and local DIDs and verification keys, enabling WQL search.
-Finally, the operation creates a ``NonSecret`` object from the ``PairwiseInfo`` and delegates to the ``write_non_secret()`` method to write the content to the wallet.
+Finally, the operation creates a ``StorageRecord`` object from the ``PairwiseInfo`` and delegates to the ``write_non_secret()`` method to write the content to the wallet.

 Fetching
 ...............

 The ``get_pairwise()`` method takes a remote DID or WQL json query (default None, which canonicalizes to a query to get all pairwise relations).
-Its operation uses the wallet's ``get_non_secret()`` method to fetch all matching non-secret records of the pairwise type, and returns a dict mapping remote DIDs to corresponding ``PairwiseInfo`` instances, or an empty dict for no match.
+Its operation uses the wallet's ``get_non_secret()`` method to fetch all matching non-secret storage records of the pairwise type, and returns a dict mapping remote DIDs to corresponding ``PairwiseInfo`` instances, or an empty dict for no match.

 Deleting
 ...............